Landmines, War, and Journalism: One war reporter’s close encounter with religion, death, and victory

 The government troops fled in sheer terror, the psychological impact and confusion of knowing they no longer had tank superiority changed the face of the war that day.

-The guerrilla’s had a celebratory lunch in the former Vietnamese military headquarters, the former only school house in the city and the only concrete building.
+The guerrilla’s had a celebratory lunch in the former Vietnamese military headquarters, the former sole school house in the city and the only concrete building.
 Graffiti spray painted on the inside walls read in Vietnamese Roman script: “Long Live the Communist Party of Vietnam!”

 This was 30 kilometers from the Thai border, more than 500 miles from Vietnam.